Brooklyn Bridge Park is currently 90% complete or under construction.

 The Pier 5 uplands expanded the park’s green space east of the Picnic Peninsula with its debut in July 2017.
-Additional amenities will be available to visitors when work is completed this fall.
+Additional amenities will be available to visitors when work is completed this winter.
 Set into the hillside will be a new boathouse that includes public restrooms.
 A new access point will be created at the Montague Street Turnaround.
 Finally, a new building will provide critical work space for our Maintenance and Operations teams at the southern end of the park.

 Opening to the public in summer 2020, the Pier 2 Uplands will add 3.4 acres of parkland to BBP.
 The main feature of this section will be a water garden containing pier remnants cut away from Pier 3 and repurposed to create an exciting water feature with spray jets bouncing water off the pile remnants.